 Virtual Services at Cedar Ridge

-Tele-therapy sessions work much the same way as traditional therapy sessions with only one significant difference – the therapist and the client are not in the same room.
+Virtual sessions work much the same way as traditional therapy sessions with one significant difference – the provider and the client are not in the same room.

 - Individual Therapy